infinityworks/Policies/ISO-9001/Expenses Policy/readme.md

 - Advocacy sessions / lunch - up to a maximum of £15/head

-- Subsistence (Food and Drink)
+- Subsistence (Food and Drink when working away)
-  * Overnight Stay.
-Up to £40 including breakfast (£25 if breakfast is included with your hotel booking) per overnight stay, supported by receipts (not a flat rate payment)
-  * Day travel to temporary workplace £10 supported by receipts, public transport where possible/reasonable e.g. in central London
+  * Breakfast - £10
+  * Lunch Meal you have around midday - £10
+  * Dinner Meal you have in the evening - £25

 - Hotels (If admin don’t book)
   * UK - Staying outside of London & Edinburgh up to £100/night